Iota Alpha Pi

-Iota Alpha Pi (ΙΑΠ) was an international collegiate sorority operating in the United States and Canada from March 3, 1903, to July 1971, when it ceased operations.
-It was then restarted when Alpha chapter was rechartered at Hunter College in October 2023.
-As of November 2024, the Alpha chapter has been suspended by Hunter College.
+Iota Alpha Pi (ΙΑΠ) was a North American Jewish college sorority.
+It was founded in 1903 at the Normal College of the City of New York, now Hunter College, and spread to 28 campuses in the United States and Canada before going inactive in 1971.
+It was reestablished at Hunter College in 2023, but was suspended by the college a year later.

 History

 Iota Alpha Pi was the first national sorority for Jewish women.
 On March 3, 1903, on the campus of New York City, Normal College (now Hunter College), seven young women created a new sorority which they called the J.A.P. club, or "Jay-ay-peez", focused on religious education and settlement house work.
 The founders were Hannah (Finkelstein) Swick, Olga (Edelstein) Ecker, Sadie (April) Glotzer, Rose (Posner) Bernstein, Rose (Delson) Hirschman, May (Finkelstein) Spielgel, and Frances (Zellermayer) Delson.

-Frances Zellermayer was a sister to Zeta Beta Tau founder Maurice Zellermayer and later married the brother of her fellow founder Rose Delson.
+Zellermayer was a sister to Zeta Beta Tau founder Maurice Zellermayer.

 In 1913, with the new name Iota Alpha Pi, the members began the traditional sorority expansion process.
-The original organizers grouped themselves as Alpha chapter and the succeeding group became Beta chapter.
-Early expansion was at other schools in the New York Area, Gamma at the Brooklyn Law School, Delta at NYU Washington Square and Epsilon at the New Jersey Law School The Sorority became international in 1929 with the founding of Kappa chapter at University of Toronto, University of Manitoba had a particularly prosperous chapter.
+The original organizers grouped themselves as the Alpha chapter, and the succeeding group became the Beta chapter.
+Early expansion was at other schools in the New York Area, Gamma at the Brooklyn Law School, Delta at NYU Washington Square and Epsilon at the New Jersey Law School The sorority became international in 1929 with the founding of Kappa chapter at University of Toronto, University of Manitoba had a particularly prosperous chapter.

 In 1924, a Rotation Scholarship Fund was created, allowing money to be loaned to worthy students by the sorority on the expectation of it being repaid.
-In 1925 the sorority began creating its own semi-annual bulletin.
+In 1925, the sorority began creating its own semi-annual bulletin.
 Iota joined the National Panhellenic Conference as an associate member in November 1953 and became a full member on November 4, 1957.
 Although many chapters were planned, Iota Alpha Pi could not keep up with its rapidly growing competitors.